What did Jesus say about money?

-This lesson for study taken from the gospel of Matthew is not a cure-all but will help you put your financial situation in perspective.
+This lesson for study taken from the gospel of Matthew is not a cure-all, but I hope it will help you put your financial situation in perspective.
+What Jesus teaches about money will show that financial success, although necessary is not everything.

 What Did Jesus Say about Money and Financial Security?